Divi vs Elementor (Which WordPress Page Builder Is Best For You?)

 That being said, anecdotal evidence suggests that Elementor is actually much faster than its Divi counterpart.
 One of the reasons for that is that the page sizes are significantly smaller, which results in a higher performance score.

-When you match these two page builders against each other in a speed report, however, the edge seems to go to Divi.
-On an identical example site, Divi recorded a load time more than one second faster.
+When you match these two page builder plugin options against each other in a speed report, however, the edge seems to go to Divi.
+On an identical example site, Divi page builder recorded a load time more than one second faster.
 And in the world of Internet marketing, that one second can make all the difference.

 Here's Divi's load time on an example site

 Here's the same site built with the Elementor page builder plugin